 6) Focus on Arbitrage

 the author says, ” Arbritrase is classically defined as an attempt to profit by exploiting price differences in identical or similar financial instruments, for example, if gold is trading in London at $550 per ounce and in new york, at $560 per ounce assuming low frictional costs, on arbitrageur can buy gold in London and immediately sell it in new york, pocketing the difference.

 Of course, as he or she ( and others) do these trades, the price spread collapses and the arbitrage opportunity eventually vanishes. while arbitrage spreads are small and sometimes only available for fleeting moments, they are virtually risk-free and it is free money while it lasts.
 (Picking Stocks By Mohnish Pabrai )

-As, warren Buffett said, speaking at Columbia law school: Because my mother isn’t here tonight I’ll even confess to you that I’ve been an arbitrageur.
+As, Warren Buffett said, speaking at Columbia law school: Because my mother isn’t here tonight I’ll even confess to you that I’ve been an arbitrageur.

 Anytime you’re playing an arbitrage game, you end up getting something for nothing. it’s always very good, in various forms, to play the arbitrage game because wherever a clear-cut arbitrage spread is available you just can’t lose.

-Papa Patel is playing an arbitrage game as well. his arbitrage endeavors aren’t risk-free but they sure are ultra low-risk and have many of the same characteristics of classic arbitrage.
+Papa Patel is playing an arbitrage game as well. his arbitrage endeavors aren’t risk-free but they sure are ultra-low-risk and have many of the same characteristics of classic arbitrage.

-then the author gives a wonderful example, you can read this in the book, buy a book from the following link.
+then the author gives a wonderful example, you can read this in the book, and buy a book from the following link.

 after reading this story you know the power of arbitrage.